alexmorbo/phoneinfo/README.md

 # Phone standardization library
-**PhoneInfo** is a php library to get information by russian phone number.
+**PhoneInfo** is a php library to get information by russian and kazakhstan phone number.

 ## Goal
-Goal of this project is to get information about russian phone easy and free.
+Goal of this project is to get information about russian and kazakhstan phone easy and free.
-Regional information taken from https://dadata.ru
+Regional information about russian phones taken from https://dadata.ru

 ## Examples
 Examples located at example directory.